eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 ## Step 5: Setup an Express.js Webserver

-This webserver uses WebSockets\* to push live data captured from the accelerometer to the client's browser.
+This webserver uses WebSocket to push live data captured from the accelerometer to the client's browser.

 ### Set the Node.js module lookup path